vuejs/pinia/docs/core-concepts/index.md

 })
 ```

-The `id` is necessary and is used by `pinia` to connect the store to the devtools.
+This _name_, also referred as _id_, is necessary and is used by Pinia to connect the store to the devtools.
 Naming the returned function _use..._ is a convention across composables to make its usage idiomatic.

 ## Using the store